ByteChef LogoByteChef

 toMap(listOfPersons.![{key: #this.name, value: #this.age}]){Alex: 42, John: 24}Map[String, Integer]

-Note, that toMap() function can be applied to lists of maps, if each map contains two properties: key and value.
-For other operations on lists, please see the list functions.
+Note: toMap() function can be applied to lists of maps where each map contains key and value properties.
+For other list operations, see the List Functions section.

 Expression#var valueResultType